 While it may look Shallow, Grave warnings are issued of deep water in places and you'll have to return the same way or loop north to Laggan Road and follow the signs for Lady Mary's Walk.

-[1] Might be a merganser of the red-breasted variety.
+When it's said goosander, it might be a merganser of the red-breasted variety, maybe?

-Check out this local stroll, half of which is along the river with additional highlights including a mole that lives in a tree.
+Check out this local stroll, half of which is along the river with additional highlights including a mole who lives in a tree.

 If only he wasn't blind as a, erm, mole, he probably doesn't even know there's a load of toys there to play with?